 Recently I’ve been downloading many Android apps as to study as I am hoping to develop some games for the platform.
-There are several kinds of Android/mobile games; some, like Gameloft’s library of games, attempt to reproduce the home console experience on tiny smartphone devices.
+There are several kinds of Android/mobile games; some, like Gameloft’s library of games or onlie betting you can learn about this at freepokies.org, attempt to reproduce the home console experience on tiny smartphone devices.
 But another kind of game caters specifically to the mobile format and the usually very short game times associated with it.
 This short playtime means that they resemble older arcade games in many ways; like those early games, they are designed for a quick turnaround.
 These games often work best as reflex-based sensory experiences, a trait both the games considered in this entry share.
 Pewpew is clearly based on the Geometry Wars series of games and serves as an adequate replacement for that series on Android.

 Like those games, it is played with dual joysticks (in this case, virtual touch-based joysticks).
 Though not quite as accurate and responsive as the dual analog sticks of an xbox360 controller, the virtual sticks work remarkably well.
 The left “stick” controls the player ship’s movement, and the right stick controls direction of fire.
 The game’s bright, colorful, but simple graphics, replete with fast, exciting particle effects, make for a game that is as much light show as shooter.
 This is reinforced by the heavy beats of the game’s soundtrack.
 The game is very challenging, and while game modes technically last until the player is eliminated, in practice each play session lasts only a few minutes.
 The end result is a pleasant, stimulating, but shallow gaming experience, but that is perhaps its intent.